 V = (Pmax - Pmin) / (Pmax + Pmin)

-An unresolved point source will have a normalized visibility amplitude of 1.
-For a spatially resolved star, light from across the stellar surface combines incoherently causing a drop in the visibility amplitude, making the normalized visibility amplitude less than 1.
+An unresolved point source will have high contrast fringes and a normalized visibility amplitude of 1.
+For a spatially resolved star, light from across the stellar surface combines incoherently causing a decrease in the fringe contrast and therefore, a drop in the visibility amplitude.
+The normalized visibility amplitude for a resolved source is less than 1.
 The bigger the star, the smaller the fringes and lower the fringe amplitude.
 By measuring this drop in the fringe amplitude, astronomers can measure the size, shape, and surface features of a star.

 - Angular Diameter of a Star